ossd-s25/project-evaluation/Godot.md

 ## Development Environment

-Each member of your group should attempt to configure the development environemnt for this project.
+Each member of your group should attempt to configure the development environment for this project.
 Complete the following for each member:

-Name:
+Name: Shay Butler

-Operating system:
+Operating system: macOS, Apple M2 Max

-Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it)
+Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it) Yes.
+The installation was seamless.
+The system requirements for macOS are listed [HERE](https://godotengine.org/download/macos/)

 How long did the whole process take?
+The whole process took less than a minute.

 ---

 ## Summary assesment
-__How friendly is this project for beginner contributors?__
+__How friendly is this project for beginner contributors?__ Godot has a dedicated "Good First Issue" label, clear contributing guidelines, and extensive documentation.
+However, some complex issues may be challenging for newcomers unfamiliar with game engines.

-__Do the maintainers respond helpfully to questions in issues?__
+__Do the maintainers respond helpfully to questions in issues?__ Yes, maintainers and the community actively engage with contributors, offering helpful responses and guidance.

-__Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__
+__Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__ Yes, the community fosters a welcoming environment across GitHub, forums, and chat platforms.
+A lot contributors in the chat have taken to using reactions (👍, 👎, 🚀, 🎉, 👀, ❤️, 😄, 😕) to express their feelings about comments.

-__Do pull requests get reviewed?__
+__Do pull requests get reviewed?__ Yes, pull requests do get reviewed.
+Documentation for pull requests have been provided [HERE](https://docs.godotengine.org/en/latest/contributing/workflow/pr_review_guidelines.html)

-__Do maintainers thank people for their contributions?__
+__Do maintainers thank people for their contributions?__ I have not seen any maintainers thank people for their contributions when issues are closed.
+I also can't find a general thank you page for contributors.

 __Are there special skills required to contribute to the project?
-If so, what are they?__
+If so, what are they?__ Not necessarily.
+While knowledge of C++ and Godot's architecture is essential for core development, non-coding contributions are equally valuable.
+Contributors can assist with documentation, translation, bug reporting, UI/UX suggestions, and community support.

 __Are there any special hardware/software requirements to be able to contribute to the project?
-If so, what are they?__
+If so, what are they?__ No special hardware is required beyond a standard development machine.
+However, contributors need a compatible development environment (like GCC/Clang for C++), and platform-specific dependencies may be needed for compiling Godot from source.